All Episodes

 And right now, there's this huge story.

-And and I think uh folks need to understand, these aren't, you know, your kind of I mean, although they were pretty bad in their own right, the old kind of bloods and crips or you know, the gangs of of the 70s, 80s, 90s, these transnational criminal organizations have billions at their disposal.
+And I think folks need to understand these aren't, you know, your kind of, I mean, although they were pretty bad in their own right, the old kind of bloods and crips or, you know, the gangs of the 70s, 80s, 90s, these transnational criminal organizations have billions at their disposal.

 They are armed to the teeth with heavy weapons.

-I think, I guess it's just what they feel is the price they're gonna pay to allow them millions of migrants to come in that they know are going to change the United States politically.
+I guess it's just what they feel is the price they're going to pay to allow the millions of migrants to come in that they know are going to change the United States politically.

 I was just in El Salvador.

-They allowed me to go into the setcott prison prison.
+They allowed me to go into the SETCOT prison.

 It's the maximum security prison, probably the toughest maximum security prison in the world.